-Appraisals must have been completed on or after May 31, 2017.
+Appraisals must have been completed no more than six months prior to the RFP application deadline.
 For selected projects, the appraisals must not be more than one year old at the time they are submitted to OPM for compliance review, so an update will be required at that point.
-For all projects, appraisals (or the most recent update) must be no more than 120 days old at the time of closing.
+For all projects, appraisals (or the most recent update) must be no more than 12O days old at the time of closing.
 Any updated reports or studies requested by DHCD post-selection must be procured and returned promptly, and applicants should budget for these costs now.

-10. Market Study
+10. Market Study and Market Demand Analysis